A Personal Message from the Founder

-For 15 years, my daughter Laura and I struggled to understand the disease that had her in its grips and had devastated our family.
-In December, she made one last fateful decision, overdosed and two days later died on December 21, 2017.
+For 15 years, my daughter Laura and I struggled to understand the disease that had her in its grips and devastated our family.
+She made one last fateful decision, overdosed and two days later died on December 21, 2017.

-When we were holding vigil in the hospital watching Laura’s life slip away, her close friend in recovery reminded me that she and I were now in a “position of privilege”.
-Not of our own choosing, we had experienced the disease of addiction close up, gained insight from our struggles, and had the potential to make a difference with those that struggle to understand the disease and develop a plan to maintain health and recovery.
+When we held vigil in the hospital watching Laura's life slip away, her close friend in recovery reminded me that she and I were now in a "position of privilege" and not of our own choosing.
+We had experienced the disease of addiction close up, gained insight from our struggles, and had the potential to make a difference with those that struggle to understand the disease and develop a plan to maintain health and recovery.

 From Grief to Purpose